This page contains useful information for parents about school procedures as well links to useful forms.

 All visitors (including classroom helpers) must SIGN IN and OUT at the Office and collect and wear a visitor’s lanyard.
 This lanyard is to be returned when visitors sign out when leaving the school.

-Our School Policies are constantly being updated to reflect current practice.
-We have policies for:
+Other School Policies are constantly being updated to reflect current practice.
+These can be viewed, on request, at the general office.